cloudoperators/juno/CONTRIBUTING.md

  */
 ```

+# Commitlint and Husky Configuration

+This project uses **Husky** to enforce code quality checks and **commitlint** to ensure commit messages follow a consistent convention.
+Below are the details on how these are configured and how they work together.

+For more details on the specific hooks and commitlint rules used in this project, see our [Husky and Commitlint Guide](docs/husky_commitlint_guide.md).

 ## Checks

 Before submitting your pull request, please ensure your code passes the following checks.
 These checks are also run in the CI workflow for every PR: